Estimated Reading Time: 11 minutes

 Q14: Do you correlate logical access attempts to recent physical locations; alerting on discrepancies in both directions?

 So there you have it.
-Fifteen questions that will give you some insight on the maturity of your Identity program.
-Did I miss anything?
+Fifteen questions that will give you some insight into the maturity of your Identity Management program.
+Where do you stand?

-December 18, 2019 update: I have had several requests for additional information on measuring the maturity of one’s IAM solution.
+I have had several requests for additional information on measuring the maturity of one’s IAM program.
 To assist with those requests, I’ve put together an IAM Maturity Model Calculator that can be used to assess the level of maturity of your internal IAM program.
-The calculator can be found on the Resources page.
+The download link is below, or you can visit the Resources page for a full description and the file hash.

 For more on Identity and Access Management, view these articles.